-Covid vaccines: How safe are they really?
+How do we know Covid vaccines are safe?

 Safety trials begin in the lab, with tests and research on cells and animals, before moving on to human studies.

-The principle is to start small and only ever move on to the next stage of testing if there are no outstanding safety concerns.
+The principle is to start small and only move to the next stage of testing if there are no outstanding safety concerns.

 What role do trials have?

-As long as the safety data from the labs is good, scientists can check that the vaccine or treatment is effective too.
+If the safety data from the labs is good, scientists can check the vaccine or treatment is effective.

+That means tests on large numbers of volunteers - about 40,000 in the case of Pfizer-BioNTech, the first to be approved in the UK.

-Half are given the vaccine and the other half a dummy or placebo jab.
-The researchers and participants are not told which group is which until after the results have been analysed, to avoid bias.
+Half are given the vaccine and the other half a placebo jab.
+The researchers and participants are not told which group is which, until after the results, to avoid bias.

 All of the work and findings are checked and verified independently.

-The Covid vaccine trials have happened at breakneck speed, but they haven't skipped any of these steps.
+The Covid vaccine trials happened at breakneck speed, but they didn't skip any steps - they were able to move faster because so many people were involved and other projects were put aside.

-The Oxford/AstraZeneca Covid vaccine trial was voluntarily put on hold at one stage to investigate why one participant - out of many thousands - had died.
-It restarted once it was clear it was not related to the vaccine.

 Who approves vaccines or treatments?

-Approval will only be given for a vaccine if the government regulator (the Medicines & Healthcare products Regulatory Agency or MHRA) is happy that it's both safe and effective.
+Approval is only given if regulators are happy that a vaccine is safe and effective.

-After approval, checks continue to make sure there are no further side effects or long-term risks.
+Checks continue after approval to make sure there are no further side effects or long-term risks.

-If anyone suspects they are suffering a side effect from a vaccination, they can report it to the MHRA.
+In the UK, independent experts on the Joint Committee on Vaccination and Immunisation decide how best to use a vaccine and who should get it after approval by the Medicines and Healthcare Products Regulatory Agency.

 What's in the Covid vaccines?

-The Oxford AstraZeneca vaccine uses a harmless virus altered to look a lot more like Sars-CoV-2 - the virus that causes Covid-19.

-Pfizer/BioNTech and Moderna's vaccines use bits of genetic code to cause an immune response, and are called mRNA vaccines.
+Pfizer-BioNTech's vaccine (and Moderna's) uses bits of genetic code to cause an immune response.
+These are called mRNA vaccines.

-These do not alter human cells.
-They only present the body with instructions to build immunity to Covid.
+They do not alter human cells, but merely present the body with instructions to build immunity to Covid.

+The Oxford-AstraZeneca vaccine uses a harmless virus altered to look a lot more like the pandemic virus.

 Vaccines sometimes contain other ingredients, like aluminium, that make the vaccine stable or more effective.

-Will a vaccine make me ill?
+Will the vaccine give me side effects?

-There is no evidence that any of these ingredients cause harm when used in such small amounts.

 Vaccines do not give you a disease.
 Instead, they teach your body's immune system to recognise and fight the infection they have been designed to protect against.

-Some people do suffer mild symptoms, such as muscle aches or a bit of a temperature, after being vaccinated.
+Some people do experience mild to moderate symptoms after being vaccinated.
 This is not the disease itself, but the body's response to the vaccine.

+Common reactions that may affect more than one in 10 people and typically get better within days include chills, tiredness and aching muscles.

 Allergic reactions to vaccines are rare.
-For any approved vaccine, the ingredients will be listed.
+For any approved vaccine, the ingredients are listed.

+There have been serious but treatable allergic reactions in a very small number of people given the Pfizer-BioNTech vaccine.

+As a precaution, the MHRA says people with a history of significant allergic reactions to any of the ingredients in this vaccine should not currently have this jab.

 Be aware that anti-vaccine stories are spread online through social media.
-These may not be based on scientific evidence.
+These posts are not based on scientific advice (or blend facts with misinformation).

-Is it safe for someone who had Covid to have the vaccine?

-If a coronavirus vaccine is approved, it is likely that people will still be offered the jab even if they have had Covid-19 in the past.
+People will still be offered the jab even if they have had Covid in the past.

 That's because natural immunity may not be long-lived and immunisation could offer more protection.

+Guidance says there are no safety concerns about giving jabs to people with "long" Covid either.
+But people who are currently unwell with Covid-19 should not receive the vaccine until they have recovered.

-How animal-friendly are vaccines?
+How animal-friendly are vaccines and do they contain alcohol?

 Some vaccines, such as the shingles vaccine and the children's nasal flu vaccine, can contain pork gelatine.